inna-vogel/LDA_Topic_Modelling/README.md

 Latent means hidden as it generates the following hidden variables:

-1) Topic distribution over the documents
+1) Topic distribution over the documents (each document will have a discrete distribution over all topics)

-2) Words distribution for each topic

-After training, each document will have a discrete distribution over all topics, and each topic will have a discrete distribution over all words.
+2) Words distribution for each topic (each topic will have a discrete distribution over all words)

-It is best to demonstrate this with an example.
-Let's say a document about the presidential elections may have a high contribution from the topics "presidential elections", "america", "voting" but have very low contributions from topics "himalayan mountain range", "video games", "machine learning" (assuming the corpus is varied enough to contain such articles); the topics "presidential elections" may have top contributing words ["vote","election","people","usa","clinton","trump",...] whereas the top contributing words in the topic "himalayan mountain range" may be ["nepal","everest","china","altitude","river","snow",....].
-This very rough example should give you an idea of what LDA aims to do.

 An important point to note: although I have named some topics in the example above, the model itself does not actually do any "naming" or classifying of topics.
 But by visually inspecting the top contributing words of a topic i.e. the discrete distribution over words for a topic, one can name the topics if necessary after training.
 We will show this more later.